pedroschoen/ping/README.md

+# test_connection

-Programn to test the internet if the internet connection is on
+Simple python script to write if the internet is working.